DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 - make a book simply as a series of page-size images, can be easily converted into screen-readable PDF, EPUB and HTML5

-- Look at visual tools like Calibre and The People's Ebook, or authoring/sharing apps such as KYUR8
+- Look at visual tools like Calibre and The People's Ebook, or authoring/sharing apps such as KYUR8 <!--pia: Why? what do these do??-->

-- Use Liz Castro's recipe for turning an artists'/designer's tumblr into downloadable artists' ebooks
+- Use Liz Castro's recipe for turning an artists'/designer's tumblr into downloadable artists' ebooks <!--Pia: Liz castro's receipe is unclear, what is this where can it be found? -->

-- media artist approach: experiment with computer/server-generated epub, using collage/cut-up methods, generative or appropriation art recipe (similar to the Yes Men's "Ream Weaver" web site mirroring tool)
+- Media artist approach: experiment with computer/server-generated epub, using collage/cut-up methods, generative or appropriation art recipe (similar to the Yes Men's "Ream Weaver" web site mirroring tool)

-- pirate site approach: quick & dirty conversions of publications into ebooks, emphasis on spreading, and alternative ways of networking (such as person-to-person USB stick file exchange, as described in Henry Warwick, Radical Tactics of the Offline Library)
+- Pirate site approach: easy conversions of publications into ebooks, emphasis on spreading, and alternative ways of networking (such as person-to-person USB stick file exchange.

-- since the artists' book is not a defined genre, any methodology / workflow that can be thought of
+- Since the artists' book is not a defined genre, any methodology / workflow that can be thought of

 ### Decision making
-Should it be a 1:1 transfer from paper book to ebook?, what are alternative possibilities?
+Should there be a 1:1 transfer from paper book to ebook?, what are alternative possibilities?

 ### Instructions
 How to adjust the style guide?
 What metadata to add?
 Do editorial criteria regarding the content change?